FIX94/Nintendont/README.md

 * `LI_XBOX360`: includes all extra code from https://github.com/revvv/Nintendont-XBOX360 to support Xbox 360 controllers and others (see below - note that some supporting code is included either way)
 * `LI_NONUNCHUK`: removes Nunchuk support
-* `LI_GAMEPADASCCPRO`: removes Wii U GamePad mapping code and instead reuses the Classic Controller Pro code path (experimental)
+* `LI_GAMEPADASCCPRO`: removes Wii U GamePad mapping code and instead reuses the Classic Controller Pro code path
 * `LI_NOSWAP`: removes the controller shortcuts that allow you to swap buttons (Y/B vs. B/A)
 * `LI_NOEXIT`: removes the ability to exit Nintendont without turning off or resetting the console
 * `LI_NORESET`: removes the ability to reset the game with a controller button combo (at least on certain controllers)